arpitbbhayani/obsidian-hackernews/README.md

 You can also install this plugin manually through the following steps
  - Create the folder `obsidian-hackernews` under the path `.obsidian/plugins`
  - Download `main.js` and `manifest.json` from the [latest release](https://github.com/arpitbbhayani/obsidian-hackernews/releases) and place them in the folder `.obsidian/plugins/obsidian-hackernews`
+ - Reload the Installed plugins under Community Plugins tab, and you would see HackerNews plugin now in the list.
+ - Enable this HackerNews plugin and see it in action.

 # Is this plugin for you?